LED Blink with STM32Cube Framework

 Click

-in the High Speed Clock (HSE) drop-down menu. -
+RCCin the sidebar and selectCrystal/Ceramic Resonatorin the High Speed Clock (HSE) drop-down menu.

 Click